ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `part_batch_selector`: The "partial batch selector" used by the Aggregators to determine how to aggregate each report.
-Its contents depends on the indicated batch mode: for time-interval mode, the `config` field is empty ({{time-interval-batch-mode}}); for leader-selected tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs ({{leader-selected-batch-mode}}).

-  Documents that define batch modes MUST specify the content of this field;
-  see {{extending-this-doc}} for details.

-  The indicated batch mode MUST match the task's batch mode.
-Otherwise, the Helper MUST abort with error `invalidMessage`.
+Its contents depends on the indicated batch mode.
+See {{batch-modes}}.

-  This field is called the "partial" batch selector because, depending on the batch mode, it may not determine a batch.
+  This field is called the "partial" batch selector because depending on the batch mode, it may not determine a batch.
 In particular, if the batch mode is `time_interval`, the batch is not determined until the Collector's query is issued (see {{batch-modes}}).